-There different kinds of complainers but some have become more readily identifiable.
-The ‘regular complainer’ tends to complain regularly about many various shortcomings and malpractices within the UCGF and a person the leadership is keen to make miserable.
-He endures regular punishments if not completely banished.
+There are different kinds of complainers but some have become more readily identifiable.
+The ‘regular complainer’ tends to complain regularly about many of the various shortcomings and malpractices within the UCGF.
+He is a person the leadership is keen to make miserable.
+The complainer endures regular punishments if not completely banished.
 He often holds the position of a truth-teller within the UCGF.
-To counter him is the ‘regular defender’ of leadership who specialises in defending the indefensible with a repertoire of insults, smears, half-truths, outright lies and fallacious arguments.
+To counter him is the ‘regular defender’ of leadership.
+A specialist in defending the indefensible with a repertoire of insults, smears, half-truths, outright lies and fallacious arguments.

 The ‘terminal complainer’ is one who has silently seen much decadence go unchallenged in the UCGF and represents the protest, “enough is enough”.
-The terminal complainer is one who has believed for decades that the UCGF will improve and meet its ideals in every member but finally accepts that his long silence is one of the significant reasons the governance of the UCGF has declined rather than improved.
+The terminal complainer is one who has believed for decades that the UCGF will improve and meet its ideals in every member.
+But he finally accepts that his long silence is one of the significant reasons the governance of the UCGF has declined rather than improved.
 The complaint of the terminal complainer is both rationally and emotionally superior and highly persuasive.
 While the terminal complainer is a plus for the UCGF’s idealism, he comes across as dangerous to the leadership.
 The few terminal complainers that emerge often signify a potential collapse of the UCGF.
 There is no ‘terminal defender’ of the leadership.

 The tactics of information suppression gagging speech are numerous.
-Firstly, is the refusal to acknowledge complaints or petitions even though there are constant “encouragements” stipulated that such should be sent through the “proper channels of communication” i.e. in secret.
-Secondly, there is the issue of unjust or vindictive sanctions of silencing, suspension or expulsion on the members that complain.
-Thirdly, the leader may silence a complaint or petition by outlawing any further discussion on the matter and once prohibited; it is criminal to continue the topic.
+First, is the refusal to acknowledge complaints or petitions even though there are constant “encouragements” stipulated that such should be sent through the “proper channels of communication” i.e. in secret.
+Second, there is the issue of unjust or vindictive sanctions of silencing, suspension or expulsion on the members that complain.
+Third, the leader may silence a complaint or petition by outlawing any further discussion on the matter and once prohibited; it is criminal to continue the topic.